Posts Tagged ‘Analog Tape’

 Click here for the Mix Magazine Online Link

-Endless Analog - Analog to Digital Recording
+Endless Analog - Digital Controlled Analog Tape Recording